TempleWaterfOWLS/beagleboneblack/readme.txt

 Clone this repo into your ~/catkin_ws/src directory Then cd ~/catkin_ws and run catkin_make

+When on the Dlink the ip for the beagle bone is 192.168.0.102

 To run the code:
   roscore
   <new bash>